Live with Me (Massive Attack song): Video

-The video features a young woman (played by Kirsty Shepheard) drinking heavily, to the point of excess.
+The video features a young woman drinking heavily, to the point of excess.
 The video was directed by Jonathan Glazer.
 One review of the video described it as follows: "It’s uncomfortable viewing, but I found it really haunting.
 It features a young (mid twenties) professional-looking woman drinking herself into oblivion on her own in her flat.
 I can’t really put my finger on what it is about it that I find so arresting, but I thought it was an incredibly powerful four minute film."

 The setting of the video clip and of the off licence store featuring in it is an area that includes Caledonian Road and Walworth Road in London.
+The woman is played by Scottish actress Kirsty Shepherd, who was asked to become drunk for real to shoot the video.

 The "alternative version" video features a close shot of Terry Callier performing the song.